 Adapted from a popular Pinterest recipe, with tweaks.

 This is an adaption of an Herb Crusted Chicken in Basil Cream Sauce Pinterest recipe I experimented with.
-I altered it to simplify the ingredient list and also added a little heat!
+I altered it to simplify the ingredient list and also added a little heat and tang!
 I also upped the amount of sauce so there's enough to cover the chicken and noodles.

 Want to make this kid-friendly?

 Have picky eaters?
-Serve the chicken and noodles separately and make the cream sauce option.
+Serve the chicken and pasta separately and make the cream sauce optional.

-This homemade chicken dinner dish is done in about 30 minutes!
+This homemade chicken dinner dish is ready in 30 minutes!